juanfranblanco/vscode-solidity/README.md

   "solidity.packageDefaultDependenciesContractsDirectory": "src",
   "solidity.packageDefaultDependenciesDirectory": "lib"
 ```

+## Resolving imports from different contract directories shortcuts
+There are projects that may have their contracts in the "contracts" directory or you may have a mixture of them that are both in "contracts", "src" or just not specific shortcut.
+For this the extension internally tries to resolve these generic shortcuts if an import is not found.
+The default are ["contract", "src", ""]

+This behaves in the same way as ```"solidity.packageDefaultDependenciesDirectory": "lib"```.
+If you see there is a need for other folder names shortcuts, raise an issue.

 ### Remappings
 Another option is to use remappings to define where your dependency libraries are, this can be achieved using the settings or creating a "remappings.txt" file in the root folder.
 For more info on remappings check the solidity documentation here https://docs.soliditylang.org/en/latest/path-resolution.html?highlight=remapping#import-remapping